team5735/SoftwareTrainingDocs/lessons/001_tools_and_setup.md

 This is a very simple and vital procedure that gives some identification to git (our version control system) for it to use when referring to you, but doing this is very much needed for everything we will be doing going forwards.

-1. Open iTerm2
+1. Open a terminal
 2. Type `git config --global user.name "` [your name] `"` and press enter
 3. Type `git config --global user.email "` [your email] `"` and press enter
 4. Verify that both have been properly configured by typing `git config user.name`, pressing enter, and checking for the name you provided, then typing `git config user.email` and doing the same.

-Git now understands that you are, in fact, you!
+You should now be able to commit.

 ## Make a GitHub Account

-This will be the most important step in all of this, creating an account for yourself on the service we use, GitHub, and having that account added into our team's Organization.
+This will be the most important step in all of this, creating an account for yourself on GitHub, and having that account added into our team's organization.

 1. Navigate to https://github.com and click "Sign Up."
 2. Enter your email (can be any email of your choice, you can add others to your account in the future).
 3. Create a password (make it strong!).
 4. Create a username (preferably one with your name in it, but any should be fine).
 5. Press "Continue."
+> [!NOTE]
-6. Complete the captcha (**if you get an error** stating that GitHub cannot verify your captcha results, **try again on a home wifi network**).
+> If you get an error stating that GitHub cannot verify your captcha results, **try again on a home wifi network**.
 7. Copy over the code sent to your email (should be a string of numbers).
 8. GitHub should now prompt you to log in with your new account by entering email and password, do so!
 9. You may be prompted to "personalize" your experience, if you really want to do so, then do, otherwise look for a button labelled "skip personalization" (it may be a bit hidden).